 As you progress through your career, you deserve to be judged on the merit of your work, not your race, color, or ethnicity.
 Fortunately, U.S. and California law protect workers by prohibiting employers from discriminating on the basis of these personal characteristics.
-Manhattan Beach racial discrimination attorney Vincent Calderone has more than two decades of experience protecting the rights of California workers in Orange County, Riverside County, and throughout southern California.
+El Segundo racial discrimination lawyer Vincent Calderone has more than two decades of experience protecting the rights of California workers in Orange County, Riverside County, and throughout southern California.
 If your employer is guilty of unlawful racial discrimination, the Calderone Law Firm can help you.Racial Discrimination is Prohibited in California Workplaces

 Employers in California cannot discriminate against employees on the basis of race.
 Discrimination is defined as making a decision about the terms, privileges, or conditions of employment — including compensation — based on an employee's race.
 Examples of racially motivated actions an employer may not take are:

 - Refusing to hire a prospective employee;